DEFRA/software-development-standards/docs/guides/docker_guidance.md

 }
 ```

-`restart: true` reattaches the debugger when watch mode restarts the app.
+`restart: true` reattaches the debugger when watch mode restarts the app. `localRoot` and `remoteRoot` map a breakpoint in the editor to a line inside the container; get them wrong and breakpoints silently never bind.

 When running several services together, give each a unique host debug port (for example 9229, 9230, 9231) mapped to the container's inspector port, so you can attach to more than one at a time.